 I have a notebook titled “Other people’s cool offerings/ copy”.

 Every so often I chance upon a page on the internet that’s pure genius.
 Perhaps its a sales page with great copy.
 Maybe it’s a fantastic looking website.
 Maybe it’s an insightful article.

-I save these using the Evernote web clipper browser extension.
-With one click, the entire article is saved into my Evernote.
+Yup, simply save the page using the Evernote web clipper browser extension.
+With one click, the entire article is clipped and saved into Evernote.